HusseinDStudy/HusseinDStudy/README.md

 # ---- WHAT I USE ----
 ## Tools I Like and Use regulary
 - For Apps Installation I use [Flathub](https://flathub.org/home) and avoid using Snapcraft sinc it creates a temporary device each time you launch an app
-- I love Rss  Feeds: And prefer to use [Fluent_Reader](https://hyliu.me/fluent-reader/) for my feeds :smile:
+- I love Rss  Feeds: And prefer to use [Fluent_Reader](https://hyliu.me/fluent-reader/) for my feeds 😄
 - For python packages I use [Pip](https://pypi.org/) mostly and sometime other tools if Needed
 - I also love [The SecureDrop Project](https://securedrop.org/) in [Qubes Os](https://www.qubes-os.org)
 - I use [Nextcloud](https://nextcloud.com) Servers for clouding